The eagle eyed amongst you may have spotted on my social media feeds that I have recently started using some new glassware.

 This is a modern recreation of a style of glass popular with whisky blenders back in the 1920’s.
 It has a large round ‘onion’ style shape with a thinner opening at the top.
 It was developed in conjunction with renowned whisky writer Angus MacRaild.

-No downsides as yet but initial impressions suggest that is quite delicate, especially compared to a Glencairn glass which has been scientifically proven to withstand being dropkicked by international rugby players with huge feet*.
+No downsides as yet but initial impressions are that it feels quite delicate, especially compared to a Glencairn glass which has been scientifically proven to withstand being dropkicked by international rugby players*.

 *This has not actually been proven.